Cycle complex over the projective line minus three points : toward multiple zeta values cycles: Construction of algebraic cycles

-Proposition \ref{equistr} already insure that $b$ is equidimensional over $X$ as it is the case for both $\Lc_0$ and $\Lc_1$.
-Then, in order to show that $\ol{b}$ is equidimensional over $\A^1$, it is enough to look the fiber over $0$ and $1$.
-In both case, the fiber is empty and $\ol{b}$ is equidimensional over $\A^1$.
+Proposition \ref{equistr} already ensures that $b$ is equidimensional over $X$, as this is the case for both $\Lcz$ and $\Lco$.
+Then, in order to show that $\ol{b}$ is equidimensional over $\A^1$, it is enough to look at the fibers over $0$ and $1$.
+In both cases, the fiber is empty and $\ol{b}$ is equidimensional over $\A^1$.
 Now, set